 It’s this kind of price movement that has attracted traders looking to ride the waves to profit.
 While some traders like to own the currency directly, others turn to the futures market.
 Futures may be an even more attractive way to play the volatility of digital currencies such as Bitcoin, because they allow traders to use leverage to magnify their gains (but also magnify losses).
 But futures involve a lot more risk in exchange for that potentially higher reward.

 Traditional brokers have the advantage of offering a wide selection of investible securities, though typically you can’t trade Bitcoin directly, only futures.
 Meanwhile, crypto exchanges are limited to digital currencies, though you can own the currencies directly and can often buy several, rather than simply Bitcoin or Bitcoin futures, as you would with a general broker.
-And PayPal has also gotten in on the act, allowing U.S. users to buy and sell cryptocurrencies.
+And services like Cash App and PayPal have also gotten in on the act, allowing U.S. users to buy and sell cryptocurrencies.

 Here are the best brokers for cryptocurrency trading, including traditional online brokers, as well as a new specialized cryptocurrency exchange.
 You might also want to check out which brokers offer the best bonuses for opening an account to determine where you can get a little extra.

 Robinhood is a great option for buying cryptocurrency directly.
-You’ll also get to take advantage of Robinhood’s wildly popular trading commissions: $0 per trade, or commission-free.
+You’ll also get to take advantage of Robinhood’s wildly popular trading commissions: $0 per trade, or commission-free, though you’ll still be paying a built-in spread markup on any trades.
 And if you’re into more than just cryptocurrency, you can stick around for stock and ETF trades for the same low price.
 Robinhood’s slick app makes trading so easy, though those looking for a full-featured trading experience will be disappointed.

 Account minimum: $0